Applied AI

 • Timeline inconsistency: out-of-order events lead to inaccurate incident narratives.

-• Tooling fragility: reliance on external services or library versions that become unavailable or insecure.
+• Tooling fragility: external services or libraries become unavailable or insecure.

 • Security vulnerabilities: compromised agents or pipelines become attack surfaces for data exfiltration.